csulbacm/ACM-Redux/static/data/minutes/2012-06-01/minutes.md

 					1. Sal: We need to make sure the surveillance system is safe.
 We need to mount one more camera.
 If you can't secure it, obscure it.
 			1. Historian:
 				1. Franks videos of robot competition.
-					1. David: Frank still needs us to get us these videos.
+					1. David: Frank still needs to get us these videos.
 He should be back soon and living locally.
 Once he's finished moving, ask him for the videos.
 			1. Librarian:
 				1. David: I haven't heard from him in a while.
-From what we last talked about, he wants to have a library check-in system.
+From what we last talked about, he wants to have a library check-out system.
 					1. Sal: If we are going to have a check-out system, it should be only for members.
 				1. Tony still needs to see Steve Gold about his book collection.
 			1. Event Coordinator